vickmuir/Backup/install-evault-windows2016.md

    ```
    {:pre}

-2. Double-click the downloaded file and click **Run** in the pop-up box that appears.
+2. Double-click the downloaded file and click **Run** in the window that appears.
-3. Follow the installation steps for a Typical setup.
+3. Follow the installation steps for a **Typical** setup.

 ## Configuring CentralControl